Feeling a little guilty about spending too much money on toys for your children? May I, then, relieve some of your guilt?

 A Fluffy Stuffed Cow

-For instance, in June 2017 a two-year-old boy was jumping on his bed in his Massachusetts home.
-He got so carried away jumping that he got too close to his second-story bedroom window and jumped right out.
+For instance, in June 2017, a two-year-old boy was jumping on his bed in his Massachusetts home.
+He got so carried away that he got too close to his second-story bedroom window and jumped right out.
 He fell sixteen feet onto a concrete surface below.
 Fortunately, the little guy was clutching onto his favorite toy—a stuffed toy cow.
-The fluffy stuffed cow cushioned the boy’s fall and saved him from all injury.
+The fluffy stuffed cow cushioned the boy’s fall and saved him from all injuries.

 A nearly identical incident occurred in July 2015 with a five-year-old Colorado girl who fell from a three-story window clutching onto her stuffed “Minions” toy.
 She ended up breaking one of her arms, but medical personnel credit the cushioning power of the toy for saving her life.

-Then there was the time in August 2011 when SSG Chris Fessenden, deployed to Afghanistan, lent his radio controlled toy truck to a fellow Soldier about to go on patrol.
+Then there was the time in August 2011 when SSG Chris Fessenden, deployed to Afghanistan, lent his radio-controlled toy truck to a fellow Soldier about to go on patrol.
 Chris’ brother had sent him the toy truck to possibly use as a means of detonating improvised explosive devices (IED) from a distance.
-And that’s exactly what it did.
-The Soldiers who borrowed it for their patrol, sent it scurrying well ahead of their Humvee and while it raced ahead of them on the road it ran into the trip wire of a 500-pound IED.
+And that’s precisely what it did.
+The Soldiers who borrowed it for their patrol sent it scurrying well ahead of their Humvee.
+And while it raced ahead of them on the road, it ran into the tripwire of a 500-pound IED.
 Although shaken, the six Soldiers in the two lead vehicles were saved from certain death.

 Dear heavenly Father, thank You for making it possible for me to purchase toys that have brought joy to the hearts of my children.
 But thank You even more for the infinite love that has made me much more than an object for Your pleasure, but Your own divine-born and eternally loved child.
 Fulfill Your purpose for my life, O God, and make me a delight to Your heart.
 Amen.